aloktj/PyCIPSim/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-PyCIPSim will operate as a standalone simulation toolkit that can be integrated into existing Python-based testing frameworks.
-The simulator will model both client and server behaviors for CIP messaging by leveraging the `pycomm3` library to enforce protocol compliance and message formatting.
+PyCIPSim will operate as a standalone simulation toolkit that can be integrated into existing Python-based testing frameworks and surfaced through a lightweight web dashboard.
+The simulator will model both client and server behaviors for CIP messaging by leveraging the `pycomm3` library to enforce protocol compliance and message formatting while providing a browser experience for configuration management.

 ### 2.2 Product Functions
-The system will provide functionality to configure simulated devices, issue CIP service requests, process responses, log transaction data, and inject configurable fault scenarios for robustness testing.
-Support for automated execution will enable users to script complex test scenarios.
+The system will provide functionality to configure simulated devices, persist named configurations, issue CIP service requests, process responses, log transaction data, and inject configurable fault scenarios for robustness testing.
+Support for automated execution will enable users to script complex test scenarios, while the web application will let operators upload, edit, and activate configurations without touching the command line.

 ### 2.3 User Classes and Characteristics
 Primary users will include automation engineers, software developers, and QA testers who require a lightweight environment to validate CIP integrations.
 Users are expected to be familiar with Python scripting and basic Ethernet/IP concepts.